 KI NDG’s response:

 Given the diverse and extensive number of national and international organizations involved in the identity ecosystem one way to engage these organizations is by engaging the organizations they belong to as a group.
-A number of industry organizations represent members of the identity ecosystem.
+A number of private sector organizations represent members of the identity ecosystem.
 At a high level these organization could include organizations that represent:

 Identity Providers;